What To Bring Hiking: 10 Essentials For Safe Adventures

 6. Emergency Shelter

-This is a bivy sack, which is a large orange tarp or blanket.
+By this I mean a portable bivy sack, which is a large orange tarp or blanket.
 It could even be a large orange plastic bag like a garbage bag.
 Not only can crawling into the sack/bag help keep you warm and dry in an emergency.
-But also the bright orange color will be visible to search and rescue.
-If you use a tarp, it can be very useful in creating a makeshift shelter.
+But also the bright orange color is visible to search and rescue.
+If you use a tarp, it can be very useful in creating a makeshift home for the night.
 Having shelter or a bivy sack may be the difference between getting hypothermia or not.

 7. Signaling Device

-In general if you are sending a distress signal with a whistle you should do the following.
+In general if you are sending a distress signal you should do the following.
 Whistle out three short blasts in timed intervals of 1 to 5 minutes.
 Do them in several directions from where you are standing, so rescuers above, below or to the sides of you can hear you.
 This is especially important if you get lost in canyons.
 If you hear rescuers approaching, continue very short blasts every minute.
-Do n’t stop until they make voice contact and then follow their instructions.
+Don’t stop until they make voice contact and then follow their instructions.

 9. Pocket Knife or Multi-Tool

-Having a pocket knife can be useful in many situations such as helping in shelter building and firewood collecting.
+Having a pocket knife can be useful in many situations such as helping with shelter building or firewood collecting.
 But even better is a multi-tool that contains knives, screwdrivers and scissors.
-A multi-tool is useful because they can handle many tasks and pack small.
-Some uses include opening cans or removing thorns from fingers with tweezers.
-For day hiking we like the knife-scissors-tweezers combinations.
+It’s useful because it can handle many tasks and pack small.
+Interesting uses include opening cans or removing thorns from fingers with tweezers.
+For day hiking my friends and I use models with the knife-scissors-tweezers combinations.

 Beyond The Ten Essentials